fpavogt/brutus/doc/source/running.rst

 .. todo::

     A detailed list of what everything is/does would be nice.
+Until then, look at the comments inside the file.

 Once everything is set as it should be, run the script ::